Probate & Estate Admin

 • Filing of a Last Will & Testament (or, opening the estate without a Will)

-• Filing all of the necessary papers with the Probate court, including the Petition for Probate, Notice to Creditors, Inventory, Final Account, and Closing Statement
+• Filing all of the necessary papers with the Probate court, including the Inventory, Final Account, and Closing Statement

-• Attending any court hearings on behalf of the personal representative
+• Attend any court hearings on behalf of the personal representative

 • Handling claims of creditors

-• Assisting with the transfer and distribution of assets to heirs
+• Assisting with the transfer / distribution of assets to heirs

 What is Probate?

 Probate is the court-supervised legal procedure for transferring ownership of someone’s assets after he or she dies.
-The decedent’s property is distributed in accordance with the Will, or, if the decedent left no Will, then in accordance with the laws of intestate succession.
+The decedent’s property is distributed in accordance with the Will, or if the decedent left no will, then in accordance with the state laws of intestate succession.

 How Much Does Probate Cost?

-The major fees involved in Probate consist of the following: court filing fees, expenses of administration, attorney fees, and personal representative fees.
+The major fees involved in Probate consist of the following: court filing fees, attorney fees, and personal representative fees.
 Attorney fees vary based upon the complexity of each estate.
 In general, all fees are paid from the decedent’s estate.

 How Long Does Probate Take?

-On average, it takes about 9-18 months for an estate to go through Probate.
-The amount of time depends on the type and extent of assets, tax issues, creditors’ claims, etc. If there is real estate to be sold, the market plays a major role in how quickly the estate may be closed.
+On average, it takes about 6-18 months for an estate to go through Probate.
+The amount of time depends on the type and extent of assets, tax issues, creditors’ claims, etc. If there is real estate to be sold, the market plays a large role in how quickly the estate may be probated.

 Is Probate Always Necessary?

-No. A probate may not be necessary if the value of the decedent’s probate assets total less than $50,000.
+No. A probate may not be necessary if the value of the decedent’s probate assets totals less than $50,000.00.
 It is important to talk with an attorney to determine whether or not probate can be avoided.

 What Should I Bring to the First Appointment with the Attorney?